Teshager21/book-price-scrapper/README.md

-# Amazon Best Selling Prodcuts Scraper
+# Amazon Best Selling Prodcuts Data Scraper

-In this project, I wrote a script that scrapes data from Amazon using ruby.
-The main goal of this project is to put into practice the main concepts of Object Oriented Programming.
-Particularly, objects and access to their attributes.
+In this project, I wrote a script that scrapes data from Amazon webpage using ruby.
+The main goal of this project is to create an effective ruby code that solves real life problem.
+The project is used to demonstrate a complete project building skill utilizing git-flow, unit-testing, file organisation and leverage of best practices while underscoring softskills like ability to mulittask and transform a business requirement into a software solution.

 ## Built With